Organisation: | Copyright (C) 2021-2022 Olivier Boudeville |

 They are defined based on a field of view and an aspect ratio; see gl:frustum/6 and glu:perspective/4.

-As for the viewport, it is generally defined with gl:viewport/4 so that its size corresponds to the widget in which rendering will take place.
+As for the viewport, it is generally defined with gl:viewport/4 so that its size corresponds to the widget in which the rendering is to take place.

 To avoid distortion, its aspect ratio must be the same as the one of the projection transformation.

-The default model-view matrix is an identity; the camera is situated at the origin, points down the negative Z-axis, and has an up-vector of (0, 1, 0).
+The default model-view matrix is an identity; the camera (or eye) is located at the origin, points down the negative Z-axis, and has an up-vector of (0, 1, 0).

-Calling glu:lookAt/9 allows to set arbitrarily one's camera (or eye) position and orientation.
+Calling glu:lookAt/9 allows to set arbitrarily one's camera position and orientation.

 In order to switch from (OpenGL) Y-up conventions to Z-up ones, another option is to rotate the initial (identity) model-view matrix along the X axis of an angle of \(-\pi/2\), or to (post-)multiply the model-view matrix with: